 Once we have collected and reviewed all of the records and reports in your case, we then sit down to draft a case summary.
 This consists of a number of items such as a medical records summary, an out-of-pocket summary (medical bills, etc.), a wage loss schedule, and in many cases, a preliminary expert report by either a medical professional or crash reconstruction expert.

 Much of this information is also included in what is called a demand letter, which we will discuss below.
 The case summary is generally sent over to the at-fault party’s insurance company so that they will have all of the information accessible once we begin negotiations.

 A demand letter is our first opportunity to inform the at-fault party’s insurance company what we believe the case to be worth in dollars and cents.
 For many, this may seem like a cold approach, money being the only remedy.
 Unfortunately, the justice system does not allow us to go back in time and prevent an accident or bring a lost loved one back to life.

 The remedy the courts provide is financial compensation.
-The way most cases are valued are by calculating the losses and damages and also comparing the information to similar cases that have been awarded jury verdicts or out of court settlements.
+The way most cases are valued is by calculating the losses and damages and also comparing the information to similar cases that have been awarded jury verdicts or out-of-court settlements.
 When we send over a formal demand, settlement talks have begun to initiate.
 Often, we will give the insurance company a deadline on how long they have to respond.